 Frequent travelers need to know that they’re protected when they’re traveling and they almost always like to make the most of whatever hotel statuses they have to make their trips as comfortable as possible.
 The Citi Prestige doesn’t help with any of that.

-The Chase Sapphire Reserve isn’t a “must-have premium card for frequent travelers” because…
+The Chase Sapphire Reserve® Card isn’t a “must-have premium card for frequent travelers” because:

 - Its earning rate on airfare spending is lower than the earnings offered by two other premium cards

-- Its earning rate on worldwide dining can be matched by the considerably cheaper Amex Green Card
+- Its earning rate on worldwide dining can be matched by the considerably cheaper American Express® Green Card*

 - Its primary rental cover can be matched by the Chase Sapphire Preferred Card.

-Yes, it’s still a very good card (I really like it and I still hold it despite its recent issues) but there aren’t enough unique benefits that this card offers.
+Yes, it’s still a good card but there aren’t enough unique benefits that this card offers.
 A lot of what the Reserve offers (and that the Platinum Card does not) can be enjoyed by holding one or more non-premium credit cards.

-All three of the big premium credit cards have their selling points and all three offer benefits that can be very useful…but only the American Express Platinum Card offers benefits that cannot be replaced by another personal card…and that makes it the only “must-have” premium card for frequent travelers.
+All three of the big premium credit cards have their selling points and all three offer benefits that can be very useful, but only the Platinum Card® from American Express offers benefits that cannot be replaced by another personal card.
+That’s what makes it the only “must-have” premium card for frequent travelers.